-As a result, 2024 potentially provides an opening for taxpayers to take advantage of the current law and/ or to prepare for the possibility of a quite different tax landscape in just a few short years.
-With the right guidance and due diligence, taxpayers can conduct the necessary individual, business, and investment planning to capitalize on opportunities.
-Of particular importance to many high-net worth individuals may be the unprecedented opportunity to reduce gift, estate, and generation-skipping transfer (GST) tax exposure in future years by making gifts that use the temporarily increased lifetime exemption prior to the scheduled sunset of the increase enacted by the TCJA at the end of 2025.
-If not used prior to the sunset (or possible earlier termination), the benefits of the increased exemption may be lost.
-The estate planning chapter in this guide identifies reasons you should focus on such planning in the near term and describes strategies you may wish to consider to utilize the enhanced exemption while the opportunity exists.
+Of particular importance to many high-net worth individuals may be the unprecedented opportunity to reduce gift, estate, and generation-skipping transfer tax exposure in future years by making gifts that use the temporarily increased lifetime exemption prior to any prospective changes in the exemption level.
+If not used prior to the December 31, 2025 scheduled sunset date (or possible earlier termination), the benefits of the increased exemption may be lost if the higher levels are not extended.
+The estate planning chapter in this guide identifies reasons you should focus on such planning in the near term and describes strategies you may wish to consider in order to utilize the enhanced exemption while the opportunity exists.